Speedrite 12000i Energizer

 Advanced low impedance electric fence energizer offers uncompromising performance and a no-nonsense approach to livestock control.

-Dual purpose: can be plugged in or used with a 12V battery.
 This unit is ideal for large and medium sized farms away from the public.
-Can be used with a remote/fault finder to make working on fences more efficient, but remote is not included.
+Can be used with a remote/fault finder (sold separately under Accessories Tab) to make working on fences more efficient.

 Batteries sold separately.

 - 5 miles of a 5-7 strand fence

 - 20 of the 164' poultry nets

 - Can be used as a solar energizer by using a 90-120 watt solar panel

 - Draws 1100 mA per hour on the fast setting and 600 mA per hour on the slow setting.

 - Will last 2.5* days when set to the fast pulse and 4* days when set to the slow pulse. *Assumes being drawn down to 40% between recharges.

 - Can be controlled with a remote control, but sold separately.